Transport Card for Contactless Fare Collection

 Why Choose Us

-As an original manufacturer with over 13 years of experience, we specialize in designing and manufacturing passive RFID (NFC, HF, and UHF) tags for applications in inventory, laundry, access control, identification, and industrial automation management.
+As an original manufacturer with over 13 years of experience, we specialize in designing and manufacturing passive RFID (NFC, HF, and UHF) tags for inventory, laundry, access control, identification, and industrial automation management applications.

 We are a pioneering leader in RFID technology and smart product solutions.
 For nearly 20 years, we have been at the forefront of custom RFID and NFC technology, offering innovative solutions in every imaginable form.
 Our expertise lies in developing and producing RFID/NFC products that are tailored to meet your specific requirements.